The very best places to experience Día de Muertos in 2026!

 Jim told me that, “to the native Purepecha people, the cold air is a sign of the spirits returning to the island to spend a couple of days with their friends and family during this incredible tradition.”
 Whatever the reason, take a sweater.

-Patzcuaro and Janitzio Details
+Patzcuaro and Janitzio general details

 ✈️ Morelia is the nearest city with an airport.
 It’s 1.5 hours from the airport Patzcuaro.
 There are no buses available here so options are to rent a car, take a cab or book a private transfer.